XChat (IRC client)

 XChat (originally styled X-Chat) is an Internet Relay Chat client.
 It has a tabbed document interface or tree interface, support for multiple servers, and numerous configuration options.

 XChat was initially developed in the late 1990s for Unix-like systems, with a graphical user interface patterned closely after the contemporary Commodore Amiga IRC client AmIRC.
 Support for Microsoft Windows was officially added in 2001, with the Windows build becoming shareware in 2004.

 Several third party builds of X-Chat were released under the GPL (see derivative software); these included free Windows builds and derivatives with native support for macOS's Aqua interface.
-After development stalled in 2013, it was largely superceded by a popular fork called HexChat.
+After development stalled in 2013, it was largely superseded by a popular fork called HexChat.

 Features

 The Internet Relay Chat client offers a graphical user interface surrounding the basic chat window.
 It includes all basic functionality found in most other IRC clients, including nick completion, connecting to multiple servers, secure connections, Client-to-client protocol, Direct Client-to-Client file transfers and chats, and a plugin system for various programming languages (including at least C or C++, Perl, Python, Tcl, Ruby, Lua, CLISP, D, and DMDScript).
 Plugins allow extending the features and customization of the functionality of XChat.

 The default view for the client window is referred to as "tree view", but can be configured for a tabbed interface instead.
 Tabs change color as text arrives, other users enter or leave channels, or another user addresses the user's nickname.
 The interface can display clickable operator ("op") commands and others, and allows customization of fonts, event sounds, timestamps, and logging.
 XChat implements all standard IRC commands (e.g. /NICK or /JOIN), as well as DCC chatting (/CHAT), which allows chat to continue if the IRC server is disconnected.

-The client runs on Unix-like operating systems, and many GNU/Linux distributions include packages in their repositories.
+The client runs on Unix-like operating systems, and many Linux distributions include packages in their repositories.